Energy price cap

 Ofgem’s energy price cap limits what you pay for gas or electricity on a variable-rate tariff.
 Find out how it works - and how it affects your prices.

-The price cap changed in October 2024
+The price cap is changing in January 2025

 All about the price cap: the cap is set by Ofgem, the energy regulator.
 It affects the way energy suppliers can price their energy tariffs.
 The cap puts a limit on how much customers on variable tariffs pay for each unit of gas and electricity.
 It also sets a maximum standing charge – this is used to cover the cost of things like maintenance of pipes and meters.